joanovallesr/coursera-princeton-algorithms/README.md

 A model to estimate the value of the percolation threshold via Monte Carlo simulation.

 ### The Problem
 Given a composite system comprised of randomly distributed insulating and metallic materials: what fraction of the materials need to be metallic so that the composite system is an electrical conductor?
-This is modeled using an $n$-by-$n$ grid of sites that are either "open" or "blocked."
+This is modeled using an n-by-n grid of sites that are either "open" or "blocked."

 ### Implementation Details
 * **Data Structure:** Used `WeightedQuickUnionUF` to maintain connectivity between sites.